ninabarzh/broomstick/content/posts/futures-of-ai.md

 *AI is neither salvation nor doom.
 It is an erratic roommate with too much control over the thermostat.*

-In this in-the-box scenario, AI integrates into society unevenly.
+[In this likely in-the-box scenario]({{< relref "posts/turbulent-coexistence.md" >}}), AI integrates into society unevenly.
 Some sectors flourish—like biotech, logistics, and education—while others crumble or hollow out.
 Legal frameworks lag behind innovation.
 Disinformation blooms.
 Labour markets swing unpredictably between boom and bust.
 Surveillance becomes normalised but not total.
 Culture becomes fragmented, attention spans shrivel, and trust erodes.